LydiasPianoStudio/LydiaBandyAboutMe/README.md

 # About Me

-I am a professional pianist and harpist working on becoming a coder through Thinkful
+I am a professional pianist and harpist working on becoming a computer programmer

 # About Website

 Just basic HTML and CSS introducing myself to the world, "Hello, World!"
-Being my first project, it is very basic and I am excited to grow as I work on more projects
+This is my humble beginning to

 # Thanks

-Thank you to the Thinkful team, my mentor, Remington Griffin, my brother, and everyone else who is helping me on this journey into becoming a computer programmer
+Thank you goes out to Dr. Angela Yu, for providing great instruction on Udemy; my brother, Luke Bandy, for pushing me and encouraging me to pursue tech; to my parents for their support as I pursue this dream of working in the techfield; and all the wonderful resources that others post on the web to encourage me that I can be a self-taught programmer.